arcuellar88/bid-moocs/README.md

 cd /Path/To/Moocs
 mvn package
 ```
-3) Put the mongo.jar file next to the mongo.properties
+3) Put the mongo.jar file next to the mongo.properties  <br />
 4) Change the mongo.properties and run mongo.jar